 • Staff talk to local governments, local partners or contacts in country to understand what they are initially seeing as the storm hits

-• ShelterBox reaches out to Rotarians and Rotary clubs to gather as much localized information about the storms early impacts as possible
+• ShelterBox reaches out to Rotarians and Rotary clubs, as well as local humanitarian organizations and past partners to gather as much localized information about the storms early impacts as possible

 Following the storm we talk to a variety of humanitarian partners and Rotary International, local Rotarians, and local Rotary Clubs to help us gather information like;

 • How many families have been affected, and does the government have resources to support them